WHAT’S IN THIS REVIEW?

 Disclaimer: Partnerships & affiliate links help us create better content.
 Learn how.

-That’s a surface-level analysis, so we’ve done a deep dive to find out everything there is to know about the VPN, from it’s abilities to unblock streaming platforms, to how they came to be such a dominant force in the online security sector in the first place.
+That’s a surface-level analysis, so we’ve done a deep dive to find out everything there is to know about the VPN, from its abilities to unblock streaming platforms, to how they came to be such a dominant force in the online security sector in the first place.
+Keep reading to get the lowdown on CyberGhost VPN and its offerings.

-A virtual private network (VPN) will allow people to bypass geo-restrictions, while it’s a great tool for enhancing online privacy.
-With over 10 million users and the respect of many industry experts, CyberGhost is a true heavyweight provider.
+A virtual private network (VPN) will allow people to bypass geo-restrictions and enhance online privacy.
+With over 10 million users and the respect of many industry experts, CyberGhost is a true heavyweight in the VPN market.

-You’ll see it topping lists regularly if you’re looking at VPN reviews, while they just keep on growing, as evidenced by the sheer number of server locations (6,234) they currently have on offer.
+You’ll see it topping lists regularly if you’re looking at VPN reviews, and they just keep on growing as evidenced by the sheer number of server locations (7,200+) they currently operate.

 In a recent interview, he clarified: “We noticed that most large web security companies were based on a freeware model that forced them to monetize on user data and targeted ads to create revenue.”

-Those aren’t really the best starting blocks for a company that will have access to a lot of your personal data, but there’s no evidence to suggest that they’re doing anything other than what they say they are.
+Those aren’t really the best starting blocks for a company that will have access to a lot of your personal data, but there’s no evidence to suggest that they’re doing anything other than what they say they are in the present.

 Pros & Cons

-CyberGhost has a range of additional features that help it to stand out in a crowded market, as well as a stellar reputation as a quality VPN provider.
+CyberGhost has a range of features that help it to stand out in a crowded market as well as a stellar reputation of being a quality VPN provider.
 Here are some of the main perks you’ll find with the service.

-- Lots of additional features, such as ad blocking and data compression
+- Lots of additional features including ad blocking and data compression

-- Responsive on social media platforms, and they also have live chat facilities and email support
+- Responsive customer support on social media platforms, live online chat, and email

 - NoSpy server location allows users to benefit from Romanian jurisdiction

-- Intuitive apps, and it’s easy to set up and install
+- User-friendly and intuitive apps that are easy to set up and install

 Despite the many pros, there were a few issues that popped up along the way.
 Here’s a rundown of some of the main flaws we found during the testing phase.

-- Murky ownership, which is also UK-based (Five Eyes)
+- Questions regarding ownership, which is also UK-based (Five Eyes)

-CyberGhost has a range of additional features which make it one of the better VPN providers if you’re hoping to get the best value for money.
-For example, they have a number of extra privacy layers, which are found by clicking the tab in the lower left corner of the desktop app.
+CyberGhost has a range of additional features that make it one of the better VPN providers if you’re hoping to get the best value for your money.
+For example, they have a number of extra privacy layers, which are found by clicking the tab in the lower-left corner of the desktop app.

-Another good feature is an automatic redirection to the most secure version of any website you visit, so you won’t have to worry about their security being compromised due to old certificates or outdated code.
+Another good feature is an automatic redirection to the most secure version of any website you visit (in most, if not all, cases HTTPS), so you won’t have to worry about their security being compromised due to old certificates or outdated code.

-Many VPNs have a ‘try it and see’ approach to unblocking streaming services.
-Instead, CyberGhost has servers which are specifically designed to bypass some of the bigger platforms, (such as U.S. Netflix and BBC iPlayer) and they’re updated regularly.
+Many VPNs have a “try it and see” approach to unblocking streaming services.
+Instead, CyberGhost has servers that are specifically designed to bypass some of the bigger platforms (such as US Netflix and BBC iPlayer), and they’re updated regularly.
+CyberGhost also supports torrenting and peer-to-peer (P2P) file sharing on multiple servers, too.
+If you’re unsure of which torrenting site to use, check out our list of best torrenting sites in 2022.

-It has an automatic killswitch, which always comes in handy, and they have 24/7 customer support, via email or live chat.
-If you’re having network issues, you can use the app to analyse the connection, hopefully using it to troubleshoot any problems without having to get anyone else involved.
+It has an automatic killswitch, which always comes in handy, and they have 24/7 customer support via email or live chat.
+If you’re having network issues, you can use the app to analyze the connection, hopefully using it to troubleshoot any problems without having to get anyone else involved.

 - 1 Month: $12.99/mo.

 CyberGhost has simplified subscription plans, and they’re aiming to hook you onto one of their longer offers with some great savings.
-The 12-month deal is fairly cheap, while their newest 3 years + 3 months plan works out to just $2.25 per month.
+The six-month deal is fairly cheap, while their latest 2 years + 2 months plan works out to just $2.25 per month.

 If you’re planning to use the VPN extensively, it does make sense to look at one of the longer offers, as the savings are substantial.
-As you can see, they offer deals fairly regularly, whether it be for a cheaper price, or giving away additional months for free.
-(Coming in at just under $50 for a year, it’s definitely a tempting offer.)
+As you can see, they offer deals fairly regularly, whether it be for a cheaper price or giving away additional months.
+Coming in at just under $60 for two years, it’s definitely a tempting offer.

-I grabbed a month for testing purposes, although they did try to push me towards the longer deal with a warning message before I could proceed; “The 3 Years + 3 Months plan includes the biggest savings and is fully refundable for 45 days.”
+I grabbed a month for testing purposes, although they did try to push me towards the longer deal with a warning message before I could proceed: “The 2 Years + 2 Months plan includes the biggest savings and is fully refundable for 45 days.”

-This brings me onto the next point.
-CyberGhost also has risk-free plans with a 45-day money-back guarantee for the longer plans, which is halved to 14 days for the monthly sub.
+This brings me to the next point.
+CyberGhost has risk-free plans with a 45-day money-back guarantee for the longer plans, which is halved to 14 days for the monthly subscription.
 It’s longer than most 30-day trials offered by other VPN providers, and it gives you ample time to test it out for yourself before committing.
-I’ve never heard of any issues in terms of getting money back for a sub, and you don’t have to give a reason why if you decide to leave.
+I’ve never heard of any issues in terms of getting money back for a subscription, and you don’t have to give a reason if you decide to leave.

-A dedicated IP address is a step up from a normal VPN connection, although you will have to pay $3.75 per month, which works out to more than the VPN itself with the longer plans.
+Additionally, users can add a dedicated IP address at sign-up, which is a step up from a normal VPN connection.
+It costs $4.00 per month, which works out to be more than the VPN itself with the longer plans.
+However, those that truly need one might see this as a good deal.

 Again, pricing is fair, although you will have to pay a premium if you only want the VPN for a month.

 Overall, CyberGhost’s new pricing does make it more competitive.
-It also offers a nice array of payment methods, from cryptocurrency to PayPal.
-Not all VPN services can say that.
+It also offers a wide array of payment methods, from cryptocurrency to PayPal.
+It’s one of the cheapest premium VPNs on the market if you’re looking at the longer deal, and it seems like a bargain considering what’s offered.

 Being based in Romania is a bonus, but they also have ties to Israel, Germany, and the UK.
-It’s not ideal to be linked to the latter, especially as the UK is a member of the ‘five eyes’ intelligence alliance alongside Australia, Canada, New Zealand, and the United States.
+It’s not ideal to be linked to the latter, especially as the UK is a member of the Five Eyes Intelligence Alliance alongside Australia, Canada, New Zealand, and the United States.
+However, its jurisdiction is in Romania, which does make it stronger than many others.

 Connection speeds are always important for any VPN user.
 As your connection is being routed through their servers, it’ll have a direct impact on the overall speeds you can achieve, so the faster the better!

-In the first image, you’ll see average speeds with no VPN connected, for parity.
+In the first image, you’ll see my average speeds with no VPN connected for parity.
+Based in the UK, my normal download speed came in at about 110 Mbps.

 As you can see, speeds took a significant hit, coming in at under 50% compared to the norm.
-Meanwhile, ping was incredibly high, and was sure to see a laggy experience if used for gaming or anything particularly intensive.
+Meanwhile, ping was incredibly high and would surely see a laggy experience if used for gaming or anything particularly intensive online activity.
 It’s quick enough to stream content, but it’s not impressive.
-(At least the VPN was working properly, showing my location as being somewhere in Elkridge.)
+(At least the VPN was working properly, showing my location as somewhere in Elkridge.)

-Finally, I decided to try out their optimised UK server, which should see good results in theory.
-After all, it’s only a few miles away from where I’m located, and it’s a physical server, rather than the virtual variety.
+Finally, I decided to try out their optimized UK server closer to me, which should see good results in theory.
+After all, it’s only a few miles away from where I’m located, and it’s a physical server rather than the virtual kind.

-It’s not exactly optimal when compared to the speeds seen with no VPN, but it’s way above what is recommended for tasks like watching 4K videos.
-(For example, Netflix advises to have a consistent minimum download speed of at least 25 megabits per second, so it’s more than adequate.)
+It’s not exactly optimal when compared to the speeds seen with no VPN connection, but it’s way above what is recommended for tasks like watching 4K videos.
+(For example, Netflix advises to have a consistent minimum download speed of at least 25 Mbps, so it’s more than adequate.)

 If you don’t have the fastest connection to begin with, you could see more of an impact than I did personally, which is why the money-back guarantee is so important.